ConanLDM/kiloinfinite/README.md

 For now, the application intends to use Sidekiq and Hotwire(focus is Turbo not Stimulus with this application) as two of its main technologies.

 Infinite MVC setup together with seeds setup to generate Infinite records.

+Bootstrap flavoured Popover, Modal and a Popover inside a Modal.